Open from April through October

 South Beach

-The most accessible of the Port-Cros beaches ( 30-minute walk), it's also the busiest.
-This small, white-sand beach is the most sheltered in an easterly wind.
+Themost accessible of Port-Cros beaches Port-Cros abouta 30-minutewalk) is therefore also the most crowded.
+This small white-sand beach is the most sheltered from easterly winds.

 Port-Man beach in Port-Cros

-Located at the end of the magnificent Port-Man bay, this gravel beach is the largest on the island.
-Well protected from the Mistral, it offers breathtaking panoramic views.
-But it has to be earned!
-It takes 2 hours (and good sneakers) to get there.
+Located at the far end of the magnificent Port-Man Bay, this gravel beach isthe largeston the island.
+Well sheltered from the mistral, it offers a breathtaking view.
+But you have to work for it!
+It takes about2 hours ( and a good pair of sneakers) to get there.

 These sites are just a few of the many treasures Port-Cros has to offer.
 Don't hesitate to ask our crew what to do in Port-Cros, and explore the island at your leisure to discover all its hidden wonders!
 There's plenty to see and do during your day's stopover on the island of Port-Cros.
 Enough to satisfy the interests of all visitors!